ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 corresponds in name to an `#include`d header file does not always work.
 The alternative of `#include`ing a source file directly is ugly and can cause other problems.

+`TEST_SOURCE_FILE()` is also likely the best method for adding an assembly file to the build of a given test executable — if assembly support is enabled for test builds.

 ### `TEST_SOURCE_FILE()` Example